-Amici provides funding for children from low-income families to attend an overnight summer partner camp in Ontario on a multi-year basis.
+Amici Children's Camp Charity provides funding for children and youth from lower income households to attend an overnight summer partner camp in Ontario on a multi-year basis.

-Camp is a unique environment that is different from home and school.
 At camp, children have the opportunity to increase their self-confidence, make new friends and develop life skills such as independence, teamwork and goal-setting.
-Most importantly, summer camp is fun!
+Most importantly, overnight camp is fun!

-Amici and its partner camps commit to supporting each camper to attend camp year after year until they have outgrown the program or until there is no longer a need for financial support.
+Amici and its partner camps commit to supporting each eligible camper to attend camp year after year until they have outgrown the program.
 Returning families complete a renewal application form in the fall for the upcoming season.

-Amici campers are from low-income households, have limited access to recreation programs and similar outlets, and are not receiving any other subsidized funding for overnight summer camp.
-Eligible campers are:
+Amici campers are from lower income households, have limited access to recreation programs and similar outlets, and are not receiving any other subsidized funding for overnight summer camp.

 Amici does not provide funding for day camps, family camps or school year camps.

 Learn more about our Application Process.

 Caregivers may request a specific session length, a special program and/or a specific partner camp.
 We do our best to honour these requests, but we can’t always guarantee availability.
 In cases where applicants do not have a specific session or camp request, we will advise of camp options available, helping to match a child and partner camp.

 In addition to the regular camp program of one, two or four week-long sessions, many Amici partner camps also offer specialized programs including leadership training programs, wilderness out trips and programs for children requiring additional support.

 Amici provides funding for Leadership Training Programs on a case-by-case basis, in consultation with each partner camp and each Amici family.